yehudasa/rgw-object-broker/README.md

 - *ServiceInstance*

-  Broker's internal representation of a provisioned service.
+  A Broker's internal representation of a provisioned service.

 - *ServiceInstanceCredential*

-  Broker's data structure for tracking coordinates and auth credentials for a single *ServiceInstance*.
+  A Broker's data structure for tracking coordinates and auth credentials for a single *ServiceInstance*.

 - *Catalog*